 Hydroponics: A Method to Study the Mineral Requirements of Plants

-The soil could be defined as an organic matter, liquids, a mixture of minerals, and many organisms which support the possibilities of life on earth.
+The soil could be defined as an organic matter, liquids, a mixture of minerals, and many organisms which support the possibilities of life on the earth.
 This is a statement worthy of a mighty proclamation, one wonders if the soil is as indispensable as it seems from the first statement then how it is possible for the plants to survive without it.
 Let’s venture to comprehend better.

 The soil, under normal conditions, manages to capture and store nitrogen, potassium, and other necessary mineral nutrients that the plant roots eventually absorb.
-While hydroponics immerses the roots directly into nutrient-rich liquid solution, thus removing the necessity of soil.
-There are various methods for immersing the roots- either by placing the plant in the solution and submerging its roots in the solution or by placing the plant in sand or a sterile growing medium and regularly flooding it with mineral nutrients.
+While hydroponics immerses the roots directly into a nutrient-rich liquid solution, thus removing the necessity of soil.
+There are various methods for immersing the roots- either by placing the plant in the solution and submerging its roots in the solution or by placing the plant in the sand or a sterile growing medium and regularly flooding it with mineral nutrients.

 The study of mineral requirements and chemical elements essential for plant growth and metabolism is called plant nutrition.
 The essentiality of an element in plants is determined based on two criteria.
 Firstly, the role of the element in the normal life cycle of the plant.
 Secondly, whether the element forms a part of the plant metabolite.

 During, mid 19th century, a German botanist named Julius von Sachs came forward with a method to study the mineral requirements of plants.
 The technique is called hydroponics.
 In this technique, plants are grown in a nutrient solution viz. water containing dissolved nutrients.
 In hydroponics, plants are grown completely in the absence of soil.
 All we need is purified water and mineral nutrient salts where the solution is sufficiently aerated.